Kentucky Foothills Therapeutic Horsemanship Center

 Short Term Goals

-KFTHC's short term goals are to develop and implement a Therapeutic Riding Program and a Horses for Heroes Program in Madison County.
+KFTHC's short term goals are to continue our Therapeutic Horsemanship Program and Equine Services for Heroes Program in Madison County.

 In the next year KFTHC will be developing and expanding relationships with the Boy and Girl Scouts, 4H, and the local school system to provide services to community youth; to expand the Families Ride Together Program; to offer an internship through Eastern Kentucky University and to work with EKU's Occupational Therapy students